sanikant20/videoTube-Server/Readme.md

 <h3>Getting Started</h3>

-To get started with this project, you can clone the repository and install the dependencies with npm by running:
+To get started with this project, you can clone the repository and install the dependencies with npm by running: `npm install`

+To run the application, you can run the `npm run dev` command in the root directory.
+This will start the development server.

+<h1>Frontend - React + Vite </h1>

+<h3>Overview</h3>

+This repository contains the source code for a react frontend project.
+The project is designed to demonstrate the use of react and vite for building a scalable and secure web application.

+<h3>Getting Started</h3>

+To get started with the frontend, navigate to the `Frontend` folder.
+Run `npm install` to install the dependencies.
+Then run `npm run dev` to start the development server.